ft-watermyplants-1/back-end/README.md

 **_RESTRICTED ENDPOINT_**

 - Get an array of users
-  - _requires valid token in header to access_
+  - _requires valid token in authorization header to access_

 _What you receive:_